Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 But, wait.
 Our self-congratulatory cheers are... echoing?
 While not a full "mountain top" echo, the sound is tinny, and muddled.
 Our words blur.
 And, her toys are super loud.
 Yup, it's echoing.

-Turns out, our beautiful, minimalist baby room isn't the most LSL-friendly!
+Turns out, our beautiful, minimalist baby room isn't ideal for language learning!

 Without the extra furniture, the sound waves are just ricocheting off the walls and windows.
 (In our other cluttered rooms, the sound quality is chef's kiss).